 4. Safeguarding and DBS/ PVG checks

 All coaches and volunteer activities supporters must be qualified in safeguarding and must be DBS/PVG checked.
 Inclusive Skating, through its membership of the Welsh Sports Association has access to the Vibrant Nation on line system.
 DBS/PVG checks in over 150 countries are therefore available.
+In addition Checks are carried out through Volunteer Scotland and DBS Services in England.

 5. First Aid